Seboga-Inc/kodekloud-100-days-of-devops/README.md

 ## Challenges / Questions
 - Question or confusion about ...
 - Issue I ran into and how I solved it (or not)

-## Next Steps / Practice Ideas
-- Try applying this to [project or scenario]
-- Look deeper into [related topic]